corbado/example-passkeys-sveltekit/docs/Building a SvelteKit Demo Page with Web Component and Passkey Login using Corbado.com.md

 This action will get invoked when the button is pressed, and it will delete the jwt token from the browser and redirect back to the page root.

-## Conclusion
+# Conclusion

-I hope this demo showed how easy it is to quickly add authentication to your SvelteKit app by using Corbado for authentication, and utilizing all of SvelteKit's features to make our lives easier in the process.
+I hope this demo showed how easy it is to quickly add passwordless authentication using passkeys to your SvelteKit app by using Corbado, and utilizing all of SvelteKit's features to make our lives easier in the process.